kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 That's it!
 From here you can login to Kiali and manage your mesh across both clusters from a single Kiali instance.

-#### Removing a Cluster
+### Removing a Cluster

 To remove a cluster from Kiali, you must delete the associated remote cluster secret.
 If you originally created the remote cluster secret via the [kiali-prepare-remote-cluster.sh script](https://github.com/kiali/kiali/blob/master/hack/istio/multicluster/kiali-prepare-remote-cluster.sh), run that script again with the same command line options as before but also pass in the command line option `--delete true`.

-If you are using auto-discovery and you removed a remote cluster secret then you must touch the Kiali CR in order for the Operator to effectively remove the remote cluster secret from the Kiali Server pod.
+After the remote cluster secret has been removed, you must then tell the Kiali Operator to re-deploy the Kiali Server so the Kiali Server no longer attempts to access the now-deleted remote cluster secret.
+If you are using [auto-discovery](/docs/configuration/kialis.kiali.io/#.spec.kiali_feature_flags.clustering.autodetect_secrets), you can tell the Kiali Operator to do this by touching the Kiali CR.
 The easiest way to do this is to simply add or modify any annotation on the Kiali CR.
-It is suggested you use the `kiali.io/reconcile` annotation as described [here](/docs/installation/installation-guide/creating-updating-kiali-cr).
+It is recommended that you use the `kiali.io/reconcile` annotation as described [here](/docs/installation/installation-guide/creating-updating-kiali-cr).
+If you did not rely on auto-discovery but instead [explicitly specified each remote cluster secret](/docs/configuration/kialis.kiali.io/#.spec.kiali_feature_flags.clustering.clusters) in the Kiali CR, then you simply have to remove the now-deleted remote cluster secret's information from the Kiali CR's `kiali_feature_flags.clustering.clusters` section.